 Iowa Health and Wellness Plan

-The Iowa Medicaid Enterprise is working to implement the Iowa Health and Wellness Plan.
-The Iowa Health and Wellness Plan will begin on January 1, 2014.
-The plan will provide coverage for individuals age 19-64 with income up to and including 133 percent of the Federal Poverty Level.
+The Iowa Health and Wellness Plan began on January 1, 2014.
+The plan provides coverage for individuals age 19-64 with income up to and including 133 percent of the Federal Poverty Level.

 Balancing Incentive Program (BIP)